Misima Island: Geography

 The island measures 40 by 10 km and has an area of 214,5 km2.
 It is located some 20 km north of the northwest extreme of the barrier reef of Vanatinai at Isu Raua Raua Island, and 80 km northwest of Vanatinai Island itself.

 Misima is mountainous and densely forested.
 Mt.
 Koia Tau, at a height of 1,036 m, is the highest peak of the Louisiade Archipelago.

-It was not until 24 December 2016 when Kolbe Bare, a Papua New Guinean geologist, and two Misimans, David Kaliton and Kaliton Ada, made the first recorded ascent to the Top of Oia Tau.
-It was noted by Kolbe that even though the mountain is close to the sea, Higher altitude vegetation covers the top of the mountain at the time of ascent.
+It was not until 24 December 2016 when Kolbe Bare, a Papua New Guinean geologist, and two Misimans, David Kaliton and Kaliton Ada, made the first recorded ascent to the top of Oia Tau.
+It was noted by Kolbe at the time of ascent that even though the mountain is close to the sea, higher altitude vegetation covers the top of the mountain.

 Climate

-The local climate is tropical, moderated by northeast trade winds, with a dry season from 1 December to 31 May, and a wet season from 1 June to 30 November. it is usually very humid.
+The local climate is tropical, moderated by northeast trade winds, with a dry season from 1 December to 31 May, and a wet season from 1 June to 30 November.
+It is usually very humid.
 Since it is fairly close to the equator, the temperature does not fluctuate much between winter and summer.